Sometimes you may want to see just a small portion of your input data. We can

 data

 in the table stub.
-By default, this isTRUE

 Details

-in the output table.
-By default, the output table will include row numbers in
+By default, the output table will include row numbers in a stub (including a

-a stub (including a range of row numbers for the omitted rows).
-This row
+range of row numbers for the omitted rows).
+This row numbering option can be

-numbering option can be deactivated by setting incl_rownums
+deactivated by setting incl_rownums

 to FALSE